this is the teaching page

 Go to home page

 I use a person-centered approach and respect for the individual's needs and abilities.
 Which means I tend to the person and try to facilitate their own explorations.
 That way they can take control and shape their development.
-It is especially useful for people wanting to communicate their ideas clearly, wether for theatrical use or in work and daily life.
-Through creative play we can rehearse our own decisions abd prepare for life.
+It is especially useful for people wanting to communicate their ideas clearly, whether for theatrical use or in work and daily life.
+Through creative play we can rehearse our own decisions and prepare for life.

 Non Verbal Communication 1 day workshop